Goi Peace Foundation/UNESCO International Essay Contest for Young People 2018

 - Essays must be written by one person.
 Co-authored essays are not accepted.

-- Copyright of the essays entered will be assigned to the organizers.
+- Copyright of the essays entered will be assigned to the organizer

-* 1st prize winners will be invited to the award ceremony in Tokyo, Japan scheduled for November 2014.
-(Travel expenses will be covered by the organizers.)
+* 1st prize winners will be invited to the award ceremony to be held in Tokyo, Japan on November 23, 2018

 * Additional awards (Recognition for Effort, Best School Award, School Incentive Award) will be given if applicable.

-* All prize winners will be announced in November 2013 on the Goi Peace Foundation web site (www.goipeace.or.jp) and UNESCO web site (www.unesco.org/youth).
-Certificates and gifts will be mailed to the winners in December.
+* All prize winners will be announced on October 31, 2018 (Japan time) on this website.
+Certificates and gifts will be mailed to the winners in December 2018.

 International Essay Contest